 Cardiac Surgery Recovery Unit Team

 The resident schedule is a senior and junior in-house call model.
 The MSICU has 1 - 3 senior residents on their own call schedule.
-5 - 8 junior residents rotate through a schedule of in-house call.
+Five to eight junior residents rotate through a schedule of in-house call.
 The CSRU has two senior residents rotating a day/night call schedule.

 Critical Care Outreach Team Coverage